MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 - Current (2 bytes)
 - Motor Temperature (1 byte)
 - Error Code (1 byte)
-Ranges, units and error codes is available in the “documentation p.
-42” as well as an example of message reception.
+Ranges, units and error codes is available in [DS-CubeMars-AK10-9, p.42](https://github.com/MDU-C2/SLaRC-LightSeeker-HT25/blob/main/docs/DOC-Data_sheets/DS-CubeMars-AK10-9.pdf) as well as an example of message reception.

 #### 1. Battery
 The CAN communication for the battery uses CAN Bus 2.0B, meaning a 29-bit extended frames format and has a sending frequency of 4 Hz (0.25 s).